 Community partners are nonprofit organizations, public agencies, government offices, schools, or private business that have completed the site visit form and have an executed the University organization agreement.

-The Organization Agreement is to ensure the organization and the University are aware of their respective responsibilities for the Community Learning Opportunity component of the course or activity.
-The Organization Agreement's provisions include, but are not limited to, the statement of purpose of the agreement, the structure and support of students, the term length of the agreement, considerations of FERPA and other confidentiality issues, general provisions (including insurance and liability requirements), and other considerations specific to student placement.
-The Organization Agreement is usually for a five-year term.
+The organization agreement is used to ensure the organization and the University are aware of their respective responsibilities for the Community Learning Opportunity component of the course or activity.
+The organization agreement's provisions include, but are not limited to, the statement of purpose of the agreement, the structure and support of students, the term length of the agreement, considerations of FERPA and other confidentiality issues, general provisions (including insurance and liability requirements), and other considerations specific to student placement.
+The organization agreement is usually for a five-year term.

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.
 (Source: NACE Position Statement: U.S. Internships)